Santa Cruz Theatre

 This changed with a fine Moderne remodeling in 1939.
 It featured a beuatiful neon tower modeled after those at the Golden Gate Exposition.

 “When I first saw this theatre in 1973, it had been an office and retail building for several years, but the tower still remained.”
-Sadly, this was removed a few years later, though the building is slightly recognizable as a theater, and a sign near the entrance to the offices above gives a short history.
+Sadly, this was removed a few years later, though the building is slightly recognizable as a theatre, and a sign near the entrance to the offices above gives a short history.

 Just login to your account and subscribe to this theater